oc-shopaholic/oc-shopaholic-docs/modules/currency/home.md

 {% block content %}
 {{ parent() }}

+The "Currencies" module allows you to display catalog prices in different currencies.
+The offer price should be set only in the default currency.

 ## Backend

 You can create and edit currency by going to **Backend -> Settings -> Currency**